pablos123/environment/docs/bash-coding-standards.md

 Each section is separated by a blank line.
 Sections that don't apply (a three-line wrapper has no declarations) are omitted; the relative order of the others is preserved.

+Files sourced into an interactive shell (`lib/aliases.bash`, `.bashrc`) deliberately omit `set -Eeuo pipefail` so the options don't leak into the user's session.
+The omission must be acknowledged with a one-line header comment so it doesn't look accidental.

 ---

 ## Comments